Polymythic/Python-Sandbox/README.md

 # Python-Sandbox
-Sandbox for tinkering and learning pythin
+Sandbox for tinkering and learning elements of python